Roman Officer

 David Xavier Kenney

-MARBLE ICON DEPICTING THE ROMAN DUX LUCIUS ARTORIUS CASTUS, THEN LATER AS KING ARTHUR
+MARBLE ICON DEPICTING THE ROMAN DUX LUCIUS ARTORIUS CASTUS

 Material: Gray Marble